Learning families of algebraic structures from informant: Abstract

 \section{Abstract}

 We combine computable structure theory and algorithmic learning theory to study learning of families of algebraic structures.
-Our main result is a model-theoretic characterization of the class $\Inf\Ex_{\cong}$, consisting of the structures whose isomorphism types can be learned in the limit.
-We show that a family of structures is $\Inf\Ex_{\cong}$-learnable if and only if the structures from $\mathfrak{K}$ can be distinguished in terms of their $\Sigma^{\inf}_2$-theories.
-We apply this characterization to familiar cases and we show the following: there is an infinite learnable family of distributive lattice; no pair of Boolean algebras is learnable; no infinite family of linear orders is learnable.
+Our main result is a model-theoretic characterization of the learning type $\Inf\Ex_{\cong}$, consisting of the structures whose isomorphism types can be learned in the limit.
+We show that a family of structures is $\Inf\Ex_{\cong}$-learnable if and only if the structures can be distinguished in terms of their $\Sigma^{\inf}_2$-theories.
+We apply this characterization to familiar cases and we show the following: there is an infinite learnable family of distributive lattices; no pair of Boolean algebras is learnable; no infinite family of linear orders is learnable.